Bachelor’s in Health Care Admin in Wisconsin

 Working with Your Bachelor’s in Healthcare Administration in Wisconsin

 Medical management is a growing field in Wisconsin.
-O*Net reports an expected 16% increase in medical management jobs through the year 2022.
+Medical management jobs are projected to increase by 11 percent between 2018 and 2028.
 Salaries in this field can also be very competitive.
-According to O*Net, the average salary for a health administrator in Wisconsin is $84,500 per year.
+The average salary for a health administrator in Wisconsin is $119,220 per year.

 Are you ready to lead Wisconsin’s medical institutions to higher standards of patient care and better outcomes?
 If so, request program materials from the health care administration programs in Wisconsin listed below to get started.